How to Use Hospitals’ Whiteboards as a Coaching Strategy

 How Can Birth Coaches Achieve the Same Goal?

-As for birth doulas and coaches, sending a follow-up email with a recap of the prenatal session you had with your client with a call-for-action included, is functionally identical to the whiteboard.
+As for birth doulas and birth support coaches, sending a follow-up email with a recap of the prenatal session you had with your client with a call-for-action included, is functionally identical to the whiteboard.
 It strengthens the partnership you establish with your client.
 It builds trust – she is understood and served well.
 Additionally, it elicits your client’s accountability level and her commitment to her desired birth experience.
 Join the Birth Support Coaching course and learn to lead a series of prenatal coaching sessions and to elicit clients’ accountability to their healthy birth.